sheldonkemper/uk-flood-pipeline/README.md

 * Add data quality expectations to Delta Live Tables.
 * Integrate system tables for observability.
 * Extend CI/CD with automated tests and rollback.
-* Add ODIS Logger for telemetry and event tracing.

 ---